 - Lead conversations with your community, neighborhood, club, organization, association, network, or colleagues

-- ➤ With Toolkit coming soon!
+- With Toolkit coming soon!

 - Slides

-Video of this presentation
+- Video of this presentation

-Handout on Redistricting
+- Handout on Redistricting

 - Discussion questions for defining your Community of Interest

 - Guide to use the online COI Tool

+Toolkit

+will be

+translated

-Toolkit will be translated into at least 5 languages
+into at least

+5 languages

-- Promote Alameda County's Redistricting Process at an upcoming event or meeting - Contact Casey Farmer Casey.Farmer@acgov.org - Encourage others to attend this same workshop on Wednesday, August 11 from 6-8pm
+Promote Alameda County's Redistricting Process at an upcoming event or meeting - Contact Casey Farmer Casey.Farmer@acgov.org ALAMEDA COUNTY

-ALAMEDA COUNTY REDISTRICTING2021
+REDISTRICTING2021

-THANK YOU FOR PARTICIPATING!!!
+THANKYOU FOR PARTICIPATING!!!